krschroeder/baseframe_js/readme.md

 # Baseframe JS #
-Baseframe JS is a suite of useful, connected plugins and scripting for Front-end development.
-The package features plugins for collapsible sections, modals, parallaxing elements, tabs and more.
-It has functionality for setting and getting cookies, smooth scrolling, debouncing, querystring parameter filtering and more.
-The plugin's are meant to be configurable and consistent with each other so you can just build.
+Baseframe JS is a suite of useful, connected plugins and scripting for front-end development.
+The package features plugins for collapsible sections, modals, parallax elements, tabs, and more.
+It has functionality for setting and getting cookies, smooth scrolling, debouncing, query string parameter filtering, and more.
+The plugins are meant to be configurable and consistent with each other so you can just build.

 ## Features ##

 ### Pass in parameter options with a `data-` attribute
-The data attribute is always the `data-` and then the plugin name `pluginName` followed by `-options`.
+The data attribute is always `data-` and then the plugin name `pluginName` followed by `-options`.

-__For Example:__ all have options that can be plugged in as a data attribute, in object literal format.
+__For Example:__ All have options that can be plugged in as a data attribute, in object literal format.

 ```html
 <div id="your-plugin-elem" data-pluginName-options="{option:'text',option2: true, etc: 'you get the idea'}"></div>
 ```

 ### Update Parameters After Initialization ###
 Once initialized, each plugin when re-accessed (when not 'removed') will only get updates to their parameters.
-This is good for instance when you have a collapsible section and on mobile you want it to scroll to the top after a section opens.
-This works for the vast majority of params, but not all depending on which ones.
-For example, I can specify a 'click' event and that can only be set on 'init'.
+This is good, for instance, when you have a collapsible section and on mobile you want it to scroll to the top after a section opens.
+This works for the vast majority of params, but not all, depending on which ones.
+For example, you can specify a 'click' event, and that can only be set on 'init'.
 However, each plugin can be 'removed' and then re-installed as well.

 ```javascript
 $('.your-plugin-elem').plugin({change:'changed', height: 1e6})